fbpx

 These steps can be used even if you’re not delivering demos in the spoken word.

-The pop-ups start with an intro.
+The pop-ups then continue with a personalized intro.

-Usetiful pop up page
+Usetiful welcome demo pop up

 Then cycle through different real-use benefits.

-Before ending with a call-to-action.
+Before ending with a call to action.

 We’ll look at how Slack has also done this with fewer words in its real-use demo later on in this article.

-A good demo can’t happen without preparation.
-As well as qualifying leads and having a planned structure, you should rehearse.
 Business author Geoffery James recommends doing this more than once.

 “Demos are much more difficult than presentations–because, in a demo, you must simultaneously focus on the customer, the effect the demonstration is having on the customer, and the mechanics of the demonstration.
 So it’s utter madness to try to give a demonstration without rehearsing it at least three times.